Our SEND Offer

 - 5. How will both you and I know how my child is doing and how will you help me to support my child’s learning?

-During the time your child attends with us at Sandy Lane Nursery and Forest School (Alternative Provision), staff will ensure that you are kept fully informed as to the progress they are making.
+During the time your child attends with us at Sandy Lane Nursery and Forest School (Rainbow Room), staff will ensure that you are kept fully informed in relation to the progress they are making.
 All pupils are assessed through the use of an assessment document linked to the Early Years Foundation Stage curriculum.
 These assessments are updated and progress is shared with parents on a termly basis.

 We follow a graduated approach as outlined in the SEN and disability code of practice: 0 to 25 years (June, 2014).
 This approach consists of four stages of action: assess, plan, do and review.

-Your child will have a PLP that relates to your child’s specific needs and will state the following:
+Your child will have a PP that relates to your child’s specific needs and will state the following:

 - expected outcomes;